 Digit translation should be used when number plans overlap two systems that are tied by trunks.
 The translation tables can translate numbers for extensions, voice mail, auto-attendant, and so on.
-For a description of how to specify a digit translation table, see Creating Digit Translation Tables on page 40.
+For a description of how to specify a digit translation table, see Creating Digit Translation Tables.